Zalcherei/iced-examples/iced-calendar/readme.md

 # Rust Iced GUI calendar

-How would I create a calendar with Rust Iced GUI 0.13? features:
+Calendar with Rust Iced GUI 0.13. features:

 * Grid to display weekdays - Sun - Sat or Mon - Sun
 * Grid to display days - Previous days and days from next month should be grayed out.